ColoredCloud/Attention-Guided-Recursive-Convolutional-System/README.md

 from ConvolutionalModel import ConvolutionalModel
 ```

-2. Create instances of the models:
+## 2. Create instances of the RecursiveModel:

 ```python
 batch_size = 10